anugrahaa-v/java-jdbc-connectivity-/README.md

 Database-driven storage

 **How to Run**
-Import the project into a Java IDE
+Import the project into a Java IDE(NETBEANS)
 Configure database credentials in JDBC connection file Run the SQL script
 Execute the main Java file

 **Author**
 **Anugraha V**